toaster/jasmine-shared-examples/README.md

 It inserts (and executes) any function defined by `shared_examples_for` at the point where `it_behaves_like` is called.
-The shared examples definition function is wrapped by a `describe` with the name of the shared examples used for the description ob the `describe`.
+The shared examples definition function is wrapped by a `describe` with the name of the shared examples used for the description of the `describe`.

 ## Installation